Ishmael Yartey: Club career

 In January 2020, Yartey signed for Saudi side Hetten FC.

 In February 2021, Yartey signed for Finland Veikkausliiga side FC Haka.
 He scored two goals in March 2021 in pre-season friendly games for Haka.
 In January 2022, Yartey signed for Bahrain Premier League side Al Hidd Club after leaving Haka.

+In August 2022, Yartey returned to KPV until the end of the 2022 season.

 International career

 Yartey represented Ghana U-17 (Black Starlets) in the 2007 FIFA U-17 World Cup in Korea Republic.

 On 16 May 2012, Yartey was called up for two of the Ghana national team's 2014 FIFA World Cup qualifications, against Lesotho in Kumasi, Ashanti, Ghana, and on 1 June 2012 and against Zambia in Ndola, Copperbelt Province, Zambia, on 9 June 2012.